-During the first year in the program, students will rotate through at least three different laboratories to broaden their education and research experience and to help them identify a field of specialization for their dissertation research.
-Major areas of current research include studies of the regulation of gene expression in a variety of eukaryotic tissues, biochemistry of development, mechanisms of hormone action, biochemistry of neoplasia, genetics of somatic cells in culture, biochemistry of membranes, mechanisms of enzyme action, and recombinant DNA.
+Students rotate through at least three different laboratories to broaden their education and research experience and to help them identify a field of specialization for their dissertation research.
+Major areas of current research include studies of the regulation of gene expression in a variety of eukaryotic tissues, biochemistry of development, mechanisms of hormone action, biochemistry of neoplasia, genetics of somatic cells in culture, biochemistry of membranes, mechanisms of enzyme action, and protein amyloidogenesis.

-Information covering specific requirements for degree programs is contained in the departmental Graduate Student Handbook.
-For more information, contact Dr. Sandra Whelly, the program advisor, at 806.743.2503.
+For more information on Biochemistry and Molecular Genetics, contact Dr. Sandra Whelly, the graduate advisor, at 806.743.2700, Ext.
+247.